alaa-abuhani/Mastering-JavaScrip-in-20Days/Day11.md

 * - If the number is positive, this method returns 1.
 * - If the number is negative, it returns -1.
 * - If the number is zero, it returns 0.
+* - If the number is negative zero, it returns -0
+* - If the number is not a number, it returns NaN